• Skip to primary navigation

 Why does this hormonal imbalance occur?

-It’s all about three major weaknesses: the liver, nutrient deficit and toxicity.
+It’s all about three major weaknesses: the liver, a nutrient deficit and toxicity.
 The liver is responsible for three main jobs that affect hormonal balance:

 1) Balancing blood sugar — an unhealthy liver can’t do its' job of helping to manage blood sugar and storing glycogen (sugar), so your adrenal glands kick in and activate your stress response when blood sugar falls too low.
 This stress steals from your body’s ability to make progesterone to support hormonal balance.